samsquire/ideas4/README.md

 There is a sequence of steps and iteration to get the query to fetch the data.

 For a tree we know which nodes we have to traverse in order to get to the data, so we can generate code that knows how to fetch children recursively and do a binary search on an array.

+If we want to fetch data that matches a predicate, we could create a graph traversal of the indexing functions, we can in effect trial indexing functions to see if they cheapen the retrieval process.

 The pattern to iterating down a tree could be inferred.